 Under the Framework Agreement dated 6 April 2017 between Mastercard UK HoldCo Limited ("Mastercard"), VocaLink Holdings Ltd, VocaLink Limited (together "Vocalink") and Link Scheme Ltd, the parties agreed to implement certain remedies in order to satisfy the Competition and Markets Authority ("CMA") that, following the acquisition of Vocalink by Mastercard, the competition of the LINK Scheme network would not be substantially lessened.
-In addition, Mastercard agreed to make a payment of £2 million to the Group to establish a Development Fund for the purposes of developing and implementing innovative products and services relating to the LINK network.
-If the Group does not adhere to the conditions regarding the use of the Development Fund, then the Group will be liable to pay the appropriate funds back to Mastercard.
+In addition, Mastercard agreed to make a payment of £2 million to the group to establish a Development Fund for the purposes of developing and implementing innovative products and services relating to the LINK network.
+If the group does not adhere to the conditions regarding the use of the development fund, then the group will be liable to pay the appropriate funds back to Mastercard.

 Turnover in relation to the Development Fund is recognised on an accruals basis and matched with the expenditure in the period in which it is incurred.
 Any costs incurred and allocated against the Development Fund is accounted for in the appropriate manner according to their nature.
+The development fund was fully utilised in 2023.